rtsaad/CarND-Path-Planning-Project/README.md

 1. Change Lane:

-The change lane cost function adds a ''comfort" constant penalty if the vehicle decides to change lane.
+The change lane cost function adds a "comfort" constant penalty if the vehicle decides to change lane (see file 'cost_function.cpp' lines 41-51).

 ```cpp
 if(start_lane != end_lane){